 And according to Marilyn, Ray Kroc didn't think his restaurant would surpass the business the Ballowes were getting.
 He even paid the Ballowes a visit and reassured them that his restaurant would be no competition.
 He told them, "I don't have a place for people to sit down."

 In 1974, the Ballowes sold the business to George and Sue Doris, who ran the restaurant with the Mandas family as a partner.
-A few years later George and Sure Doris bought and ran the Choo-Choo Diner completely on their own until 2000 when Sue Doris died.
+A few years later, George and Sure Doris bought and ran the Choo-Choo Diner entirely on their own until 2000, when Sue Doris died.

 The Choo Choo serving train in action.

 The current operator, Jean Paxton, has done a great job with the restaurant.
 The place is busier than ever, the food is delicious, and it's consistently sparkling clean.
-Equally importantly, she has shown a lot of respect for keeping it authentic, the same place we all remember going as kids.
+Equally importantly, she has shown a lot of respect for keeping it authentic, the same place we all remember going to as children.

 The Choo-Choo Diner is still going strong today.